rabbitmq/ra/README.md

 This only works well in crash-stop scenarios.
 For network partition scenarios it would rely on distributed erlang to detect the partition which could easily take up to a minute to happen which is too slow.

 The `ra` application provides a [node failure detector](https://github.com/rabbitmq/aten) that uses monitors erlang nodes.
-When it suspects an erlang node is down it notifies local `ra` nodes of this.
-If this erlang node is the node of the currently known `ra` leader the follower will start an election.
+When it suspects an erlang node is down it notifies local `ra` servers of this.
+If this erlang node is the server of the currently known `ra` leader the follower will start an election.

 ## Copyright and License